strapi/documentation/docs/user-docs/latest/content-types-builder/configuring-fields-content-type.md

 canonicalUrl: https://docs.strapi.io/user-docs/latest/content-types-builder/configuring-fields-content-type.html
 ---

-# Configuring fields for content types
+# Configuring fields for content-types

 ::: callout The Content-Type Builder is only accessible to create and update content-types when your Strapi application is in a development environment, else it will be in a read-only mode in other environments.
 <br>